jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-04-28-digital-twin-dynamic-des/index.md

   - Digital Twin
   - Discrete Event Simulation
   - IoT
-  - Kafka
+  - Apache Kafka
   - dynamic-des
   - SimPy
   - Python
-authors:
-  - JaehyeonKim
-images: []
-description: |
-  In Part 2 of our series, we dive into the code and architecture of dynamic-des.
-Learn how to use the Switchboard pattern, mutable resources, and dynamic topic routing to transform a static model into a synchronized forecasting engine.
+description: Turn a static model into a synchronized forecasting engine with dynamic-des, using the Switchboard pattern, mutable resources and dynamic topic routing.
 ---

 ## Asynchronous Gap

-In [Part 1](/blog/2026-04-23-digital-twin-industry-4-0/), we established that a true Hybrid Digital Twin does more than just mirror reality.
+A true Hybrid Digital Twin does more than just mirror reality.
 It actively forecasts the future by running a simulation against live operational states.
+We established this in [Part 1](/blog/2026-04-23-digital-twin-industry-4-0/).

 If you have ever tried to build one of these systems from scratch, you immediately hit a fundamental architectural clash.